holman57/C-Examples/README.md

 How to implement a hash table (in C)
 - An explanation of how to implement a simple hash table data structure using the C programming language. https://benhoyt.com/writings/hash-table-in-c/

+Modern C++ for C Programmers: part 1
+- C and C++ are actually very close relatives, to the point that many compilers have unified infrastructure for both languages. https://berthub.eu/articles/posts/c++-1/

 Type-safe generic data structures in C
 - The rise of a new generation of low-level programming languages like Rust, Go and Zig has caused C and its primitive type system to fall into some disrepute. https://iafisher.com/blog/2020/06/type-safe-generics-in-c